Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 Once granted, your settlement status will be recorded digitally so you will not receive a document to prove this.
 However, employers, educational institutions, UK Border Officers etc can access this if required.
 Those holding settled or pre-settled status are expected to continue to be able to work, study, and access benefits and services in the UK in the same way they do now.

-Please note, if your EU Settlement Scheme status is lost due to a period of absence exceeding the time permitted, and if you are no longer eligible to apply under the settlement scheme, you will need to apply under any other category of the Immigration Rules in place at the time you wish to enter the UK.
+If your EU Settlement Scheme status is lost due to a period of absence exceeding the time permitted, and if you are no longer eligible to apply under the settlement scheme, you will need to apply under any other category of the Immigration Rules in place at the time you wish to enter the UK.

 “Settled status” and “pre-settled status”: You will receive either “settled” or “pre-settled” status when your application is decided – this will depend on how long you have lived in the UK.
 See the evidence of UK residence documents you can prepare and submit.
 You can get a Certifying Letter from the University to prove how long you have been studying at University of Glasgow on your current course (and for evidence of any previous courses studied at University of Glasgow too).